ArcBees/GWTP/gwtp-core/gwtp-mvp-client/src/test/javascript/readme.md

+#User Agent Sorter

-uasorter is a java console program that helps sort useragents into desktop mobile and tablet.
+User Agent Sorter is a java console program that helps sort useragents into desktop mobile and tablet.

 To run

+`
 cd uasorter
 mvn exec:java
+`

 You will see a list of category descriptions followed by a user agent string.